 That’s the premise behind Costco, and we all know how successful that format’s been.
 When you buy more at once, the per-item price goes down.
 The good news in that department for Canadians: our new family-sized little potato bags (3-lb/1.4-kg).
-They come in Little Charmer Reds, Little Charmer Yellows, and Terrific Trio Variety Pack.
+They come in Little Reds, Little Yellows, and Little Trios.

 This is a No. 1 no-no. You don’t want to show up at Safeway as your stomach is calling out for lunch or dinner.
 It’s only human nature to grab more when you’re famished.
 Eat first, then shop.
 You’ll be surprised how much you save!

 Don’t know about you, but we have so much more than we could possibly ever eat in our cupboard.
 Set aside some time to rifle through those cans of beans and pasta packs.
 Analyze your freezer contents, too.
 Then commit to eating some of it each week.
 Sure, it’s smart to have some extras, but there’s no need to have enough stashed to feed the whole neighborhood during a power outage.

 Does your husband hate leftovers?
 Just disguise them.
 It’s amazing how much mileage you can get from those bread loaf heels, celery clippings, and extra rice.
 Assess what’s left and get creative.
 See what kind of a meal you can build with what you’ve got on hand.

 5. Buy whole foods

 Prepackaged stuff is nice and convenient.
 But it’s also much more expensive.
 Buy a bag of Creamers versus those prepared deli scalloped potatoes.
 Pick up a cabbage head and a bunch of carrots instead of the bagged coleslaw mix.
 It takes more time but is easier on the pocketbook.

 4. Keep it simple